 One of the most enjoyable aspects of beekeeping is that our bees are so incredibly self-sufficient.
-Once a colony is established, it has the ability to locate, retrieve and use resources from miles away, as well as “manufacturer” honey for its future needs.
+Once a colony is established, it has the ability to locate, retrieve, and use resources from miles away, as well as “manufacture” honey for its future needs.

 As a general rule, if bees have a way of taking care of themselves then that’s the path we prefer to see, as beekeepers.
 Intervention with an established and healthy colony is rarely needed.
 Remember that wild hives have been observed to exist for centuries, with no help from us humans!

 Yet there are some situations where our bees can use a helping hand.
 In the big scheme of things, these situations are brief, specific and may involve the use of a feeder.
 This is a piece of equipment through which beekeepers can make additional resources available to their bees.
 Of all the components or accessories available for beehives, the feeder is a popular option.

 In this lesson, we look at when feeding might be appropriate, what to feed and the various types of feeders available.